Ottoman Hungary: Culture

-Despite the continuous warfare with the Habsburgs, several Muslim cultural centres sprang up in this far northern corner of the Empire.
+Several Muslim cultural centres sprang up in this northern corner of the Empire.
 Examples of Ottoman architecture of the classical period, seen in the famous centres of Constantinople and Edirne, were also seen in the territory of present-day southern Hungary, where mosques, bridges, fountains, baths and schools were built.
 After the Habsburg reclamation, most of these works were destroyed and few survive to this day.
 The introduction of Turkish baths, with the building of the Rudas Baths, was the beginning of a long tradition in the territory of present-day Hungary.
 No less than 75 hammams (steam baths) were built during the Ottoman age.

 Muslim schools in Muslim cities

 During the 16th and 17th centuries, there were at least five Bektashi convents or dervish lodges established across Hungary: two in Buda, one in Eğri, another in Székesfehérvár, and a fifth one in Lippa.
 In the 17th century, 165 elementary (mekteb) and 77 secondary and academic theological schools (medrese) were operating in 39 of the major towns of the region.
 The elementary schools taught writing, basic arithmetics, and the reading of the Koran and of the most important prayers.
 The medreses carried out secondary and academic training within the fields of Muslim religious sciences, church law and natural sciences.
 Most medreses operated in Budin (Buda), where there were twelve.
 In Peçuy (Pécs) there were five medreses, Eğri had four.
 The most famous medrese in Ottoman-controlled territory of present-day Hungary was that of Budin (Buda), commissioned by the Sokollu Mustafa Pasha during his twelve years of governing (1566–1578).

 In the mosques, people not only prayed, but were taught to read and write, to read the Koran, and prayers.
 The sermons were the most effective form of political education.
 There were numerous elementary and secondary schools besides the mosques, and the monasteries of the Dervish orders also served as centers of culture and education.

 The spread of culture was supported by the libraries.
 The mosque complex and türbe of Sokollu Mustafa Pasha in Budin (Buda) was built by Ottoman chief architect Mimar Sinan and contained a school and library offering Muslim religious sciences, literature, works on oratory, poetry, astronomy, music, architecture, and medical sciences.